toaderflorin/eksia/_posts/2017-09-14-es6-modules-node.markdown

 Which seems to be a little bit weird because you'd guess that it's probabably one of the easiest things to be implemented in a JS engine.
 But you'd be wrong.
 Supporting this in Node is even harder because a lot of the current libraries use the CommonJS specification, and adding ES6 imports on top of that (in the way they are currently defined) would end up breaking a lot of existing code.

 ## ES6 Modules Versus CommonJS
 On the surface, they seem similary, but they are not.
-There is a fundamental difference between the two: *the code CommonJS module needs to be executed to see what that module exports, whereas an ES6 module needs only to be parsed (compiled).*
+There is a fundamental difference between the two: *the code in the CommonJS module needs to be executed to see what that module exports, whereas an ES6 module needs only to be parsed (compiled).*

 <pre>
 // this code is imperative, so it needs to be run to get the result